google/mangle/docs/example_volunteer_db.md

 developing.

 ```
-# We shall use constant symbols like /v/{number} as identifers.
+# We shall use constant symbols like /v/{number} as identifiers.
 volunteer(/v/1).

 # Volunteer has a name, some timeslots where they might be available for